 McMaster University

-M.Sc. in Statistics, Sept 2021 - Present
+M.Sc. in Statistics, Sept 2021 - Dec 2022

 Simon Fraser University

-Joint project with Tyrel Stokes, Mikael Nahabedian, and Thibaud Châtel.
+Joint project with Tyrel Stokes, Mikael Nahabedian, and Thibaud Châtel presented at WHKYHAC 2021.
 Our work here goes beyond the traditional expected goals model by building out a chain of Bayesian logistic models to analyze shooter talent and the context of shots in women’s hockey.

-My group’s 1st-place submission for the Stathletes’ Big Data Cup 2021 along with Tyrel Stokes, Mikael Nahabedian, and Thibaud Châtel.
+This project was joint work along with Tyrel Stokes, Mikael Nahabedian, and Thibaud Châtel for the 2021 Stathletes’ Big Data Cup.
 Our work involved quantifying the value of each event in offensive entry-to-exit sequences through the use of various Bayesian spatiotemporal models and a Markov Decision Process.
+Our team was awarded 1st place out of 71 submissions.

-My poster presenting my work on clustering 5v5 NHL shot maps at the 2020 Carnegie Mellon Sports Analytics Conference poster competition.
+A poster presenting my work on clustering 5v5 NHL shot maps at the 2020 Carnegie Mellon Sports Analytics Conference poster competition.
 I find 10 clusters of players based off of their shooting patterns and analyzing the composition of these clusters.